untoldengine/UntoldEngine/docs/proposals/GaussianSplatStreaming.md

 A Morton-sorted chunk of 1024 splats on a sofa spans a few centimetres, so 11-bit positions land well under a millimetre.
 Rotation and scale are kept rather than baked; a per-frame decode pass produces today's `EncodedGaussianSplat` for the existing shaders.

-**Optional SH block**, SoA after the core block: direct u8 per coefficient in the chunk's own range (9 / 24 / 45 B), or a 16-bit index into a per-file palette of up to 65 536 SH vectors (2 B per splat, one dependent read).
+**Optional SH block**, SoA after the core block, in the renderer's existing byte contract (`quantizeGaussianSHCoefficient`, fixed `[-1, 1]`, dequantised by `Gaussians.metal`), 9 / 24 / 45 B per splat, so the chunk bytes bind to the GPU as-is with no second quantisation.
+A 16-bit palette (up to 65 536 SH vectors, 2 B per splat) is reserved by a flag for large environments.
 Objects viewed close ship degree 2 or 3.

 **Within-chunk order** is importance descending, so a partial read of a chunk yields its most important splats first.

-### 4.3 The cooker: `untoldengine cook-splats`
+### 4.3 The baker: `untoldengine export`

-A subcommand in `Tools/UntoldEngineCLI`; the logic lives in the engine as a testable library (`GaussianSplatCooker`) and the command is a thin wrapper.
-For an object it takes the capture (PLY first; SPZ and SOG later) and the mesh twin, and writes one `.usplat` plus a `gaussianAsset` record.
+`export` already takes a `.ply` and writes `.untoldgs` tiers; the cooking steps join it as flags, and the logic lives in the engine as a testable library (`UntoldGSCooker`) so the command stays thin.

-1. **Import, register, crop.** Parse (reuse `PLYReader`).
-Align the splat to the mesh twin: coarse fit by bounds and principal axes, then ICP of splat centres against the mesh surface; store as `splatToMesh`; editor override.
-Crop to the mesh bounds plus margin (floaters, captured floor).
-Drop opacity < 0.005.
+1. **Import, register, crop.** Parse (`PLYReader`).
+Bake a similarity transform (`--splat-scale`, `--splat-yaw-degrees`, `--splat-translate`, `--splat-flip-yz` for the 3DGS training convention) into positions, rotations and scales and record it in the header.
+Crop to a box (`--splat-crop`, `--splat-crop-margin`) to remove floaters and the captured floor.
+Drop opacity under `--splat-min-opacity` (default 0.005) and degenerate geometry.
+Registration by ICP against the mesh twin is a follow-up; the editor can override the transform.
-2. **Prune, order, chunk.** Render from a few hundred cameras around the object with a headless Metal pass; accumulate per-splat max α·T (RadSplat score) and hit × opacity × volume (LightGaussian score); prune to the object's budget — for objects at arm's length a 50–70 % cut, not 90.
-Morton-sort; cut into runs of 1024; compute per-chunk AABB, log-scale and SH ranges; build the k-d tree over the sorted array.
-Estimate capture exposure and white balance from the SH DC of neutral regions.
+2. **Prune, order, chunk.** Importance ranking as today (spatially interleaved, opacity × area), later replaced by rendered contribution (max α·T over sample views) from a headless Metal pass.
+Morton-sort; cut into chunks of 1024 (`--splat-chunk-splats`); per-chunk AABB and log-scale ranges; the k-d tree over the sorted array; SH degree selection (`--splat-sh-degree`).
-3. **LOD and shells.** Two coarser levels by merging Morton neighbours (opacity × area weights, moment-matched covariance); optionally re-fit each cluster against renderings of the original (V3DG).
-Root level ≤ 32 K splats.
-Emit the twin's simplified shell for the depth-only occluder pass.
-Write the budget table: splat count per level and the screen-height in pixels at which the next level is preferred.
+3. **Tiers.** `--lod-levels N` keeps producing nested tiers, now as v3 files; phase 2 folds the tiers into one file as `lodLevel` chunk ranges under the same tree, and adds merged coarse levels (opacity × area weights, moment-matched covariance) with a root level ≤ 32 K splats.
+The budget table (splat count per level, screen-height switch points) is written into the `gaussianAsset` record.

-For a **window** the cooker additionally takes the view cell (room volume) and the portal rectangle and bakes portal visibility, per-chunk finest LOD, importance from the room, and a splat skybox (§4.6).
+For a **window** the baker additionally takes the view cell and the portal rectangle and bakes portal visibility, per-chunk finest LOD, importance from the room, and a splat skybox (§4.6).

 ### 4.4 Runtime